-Setup Gradle project for Isabelle/Scala/jEdit --- to support Scala IDEs such as IntelliJ IDEA. '''
+Setup Maven project for Isabelle/Scala/jEdit --- to support common IDEs such as IntelliJ IDEA.

-The generated configuration is for Gradle, but the main purpose is to import it into common Scala IDEs, such as IntelliJ IDEA.
+The generated configuration is for Maven2, but the main purpose is to import it into common IDEs, such as IntelliJ IDEA3.
 This allows to explore the sources with static analysis and other hints in real-time.

-The specified project directory needs to be fresh.
 The generated files refer to physical file-system locations, using the path notation of the underlying OS platform.
 Thus the project needs to be recreated whenever the Isabelle installation is changed or moved.